Haivision/srt/docs/socket-groups.md

 selected.
 The "cost of sending" measurement is being repeated once per a time with a distance of 16 packets on each link.

-There are possible also other methods and algorithms in the future.
+The framework makes it easier to add also other balancing algorithms in the future.

 ## 4. Multicast (NOT IMPLEMENTED - a concept)